bigwheels16/aeons-end-game-helper/README.md

 ---

 ### 2. Card Search Tool
 The integrated **Card Search** tool allows quick browsing, searching, and filtering of player market cards (Gems, Relics, Spells).
+- **Advanced Filters:** Filter by card name, effect text, cost ranges, specific card types, and desired expansions.
+- **Inline Images:** Expand any card to see its full-resolution artwork, and click any expanded image to open it in a new tab for native zooming.

 ---

 ### 3. Mage Search Tool

-The integrated **Mage Search** tool allows quick browsing, searching, and filtering of mages.
+The integrated **Mage Search** tool allows quick browsing of playable Mages.
+- **Ability Search:** Look up Mages by name or specific ability keywords.
+- **Mage Mats:** Expand to view a Mage's official Front/Back mats and their unique starter cards.

 ---

 ### 4. Nemesis Search Tool

-The integrated **Nemesis Search** tool allows quick browsing, searching, and filtering of Nemesis.
+The integrated **Nemesis Search** tool allows filtering of Nemeses.
+- **Expansion Filtering:** Easily find Nemeses by the box or expansion they came in.
+- **Nemesis Mats:** Instantly expand and view the official Front and Back mats for any Nemesis to review setup or unleash conditions.

 ---

 ### 5. Offline & Session Persistence

-Once the tool has been loaded in the browser, no network connection is needed.
-All functionality executes locally (except for card and mat images).
+Once the tool has been loaded in the browser, no network connection is needed for core mechanics.
+All logic and text data executes locally, while images are lazily loaded on demand to save bandwidth.

 ---

+## Tech Stack
+- **Frontend Framework:** React 18, TypeScript, Vite
+- **State Management:** Zustand
+- **Drag & Drop Engine:** @dnd-kit (Sortable)
+- **Validation & Sanitization:** Zod, DOMPurify
+- **Testing:** Vitest, React Testing Library

+---

 ## Artwork & Assets

-Official card faces and card backs for the turn order deck are sourced directly from the [Aeon's End Wiki](https://aeonsend.wiki.gg/wiki/Turn_Order_Deck):
+All card texts, mechanical data, abilities, and image assets (including standard turn order cards, player mats, and nemesis mats) are sourced directly from the official [Aeon's End Wiki on wiki.gg](https://aeonsend.wiki.gg/).

 ---